hasolanor/CFD-porousmedia/README.md

-# Transport and retention of chemical scalars in porous media: a 2D CFD-based study at the pore-scale
+# Transport and retention of chemical scalars in porous media: a 2D CFD study at the pore-scale
 Hillmert A. Solano, Faculty of Mines, Universidad Nacional de Colombia
 ## Presentation (video)